-UC Hastings Law offers a unique scholarship program to students who graduated from a California high school and went on to graduate from a historically black college or university (HBCU) or the American University of Armenia.
+UC Law SF offers a unique scholarship program to students who graduated from a California high school and went on to graduate from a historically black college or university (HBCU) or the American University of Armenia.

 “The California Scholars Program provides a way for California to bring back talented students who left the State to pursue educational opportunities elsewhere,” said Chancellor & Dean David Faigman.
-“These individuals not only contribute to the rich intellectual atmosphere at UC Hastings, but will go on to enrich the California Bar.”
+“These individuals not only contribute to the rich intellectual atmosphere at UC Law SF, but will go on to enrich the California Bar.”

 Note: These interviews were conducted before the COVID-19 outbreak and the need for students to shelter in place.